Christof/vim_tips/vim_tips.md

 Typing of commands can be shortened by using autocompletion with `<Tab>`.
 The history of executed Ex commands can be traversed with `<Up>` and `<Down>` __re__ `<C-p>` and `<C-n>`.

+### Global commands

+As shown in the overview table, the global command has the following
+form: `:[range] global[!] /{pattern}/ [cmd]`.
+In contrast to most other Ex commands, the default range is the entire file (`%`) and not the current line (`.`).
+The pattern is part of the search history and can be left black for using the last search pattern.
+If the command is not specified, vim uses `:print` as default.
+The command can be executed by all lines not matching the pattern when `:global!` or `vglobal` is used.

 ### Interaction with the shell